The FAQ listed below are only about the feet free benefits of leg fins. For all FAQ please see the FAQ summary.

-Yes, shinfin™ leg fins leave your feet free to move easily and swim naturally.
+Leg fins leave your feet free to move easily and swim naturally.
 You move your feet the same way you move them when swimming without fins.
-They give you extra power and still let you kick naturally.
+They give you extra power and still let you do your normal kick.

 Regular foot fins restrict your feet and stop them moving easily.
 They force you to keep your feet and ankles stiff, to hold the foot fins in position for the kick.
-They destroy your natural kicking movements, that your ankles and feet make when you swim without fins.
+They destroy your normal kicking movements, the way your ankles and feet move when you swim without fins.
 Wearing foot fins, you can’t move your feet easily so you can’t swim naturally.

 Now you can wear fins for extra power and leave your feet free to move easily and swim naturally.

-Yes, shinfin™ leg fins leave your feet free, so you can dive safer and easier into the water.
+Leg fins leave your feet free, so you can dive in safer and easier into the water.
 It’s very similar to diving into the water barefoot, with no fins.

 Wearing regular foot fins, people find it difficult and more dangerous diving into the water.
 The tips of the fins stick out and can trip you up.
 There is a danger of slipping and hurting yourself.
 The foot fins don’t grip the ground for a proper dive.
 You can’t curl your toes around the pool edge for a proper, safe dive.
 Now you can get rid of these foot fin dangers.

-Now you can wear fins and dive safer and easier into the water!
+Now you can wear fins and dive in safer and easier into the water!